sabrinabm94/javascript/README.md

 Project structure for fast init and apps.

 ## Angular
-- static website created using angular.
-- search gifs app using giphy api.
+Search gifs app using giphy api.

 ---

 # For Javascript and jQuery projects

 ## Xampp

 ### Initialize Xampp with Apach and MySQL activated
-noobfrontend.wordpress.com/2018/04/28/montando-ambiente-web-com-xampp

 ### Htdocs directory
 Move your project repository to C:\xampp\htdocs, become C:\xampp\htdocs\javascript.